vinisantoro/oci-audio-requests/README.md

 **Notes:**

-- The email list is embedded directly in `validate-email.js` and `get-upload-url.js`.
-This ensures it's not accessible as a static file, even in local development.
+- The email list should be added directly in `validate-email.js` and `get-upload-url.js` in production, but NOT committed to version control
-- No `config.js` file is needed - configuration is done via environment variables.
+- No `config.js` file is needed - configuration is done via environment variables
 - **PWA:** Icons are included in the project.
 The application can be installed on the home screen.

 ## 🔐 Security Implementation